sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 }
 ```

-You might not be familar with Gradle, that doesn't matter.
+You might not be familiar with Gradle, that doesn't matter.
 Let's explain that:

 - We set both `targetCompatibility` and `sourceCompatibility` to **1.8**.
 This point is **important** as Vert.x requires Java 8.
 - In `dependencies` field, we declares our dependencies. `vertx-core` and `vert-web` for REST API.

-/*`vertx-redis-client` and `vertx-jdbc-client` for data access(`mysql-connector-java` for MySQL driver, and you could replace by what you need). `vertx-unit` for test.*/

 As we created `build.gradle`, let's start writing code~